mitheelgajare/Online-Examination-System/README.md

 1. The ability of a teacher to set time for the examination. ( The form will auto close on the specified time)
 2. Using MongoDB as our database so as to improve efficiency and to incorporate the ability to delete and update users, questions and question papers.
 3. Filter question papers by student's current grade. ( Students of x grade will only be able attempt exams for x grade )
+4. The ability of a teacher to be able to add questions in bulk, by writing an excel (.xlsx) file and uploading it on the website.

 # If there are any errors/problems during installation/execution or in case of any unexpected behaviour, feel free to call +91 777 403 5485